msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Just like in any other WooCommerce payment gateway that supports refunds.
 Check out the instructions carefully [here (Automatic refunds, step 4)](https://woocommerce.com/document/woocommerce-refunds/) and [here (WooCommerce specific instructions)](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes).

-= Can I use this plugin, and the IfthenPay service, on more than one website? =
+= Can I use this plugin, and the ifthenpay service, on more than one website? =

 Yes, but not with the same payment method keys.
-Ask IfthenPay for different credentials for each website, and payment method, you need the service to be available.
+Ask ifthenpay for different credentials for each website, and payment method, you need the service to be available.
 There is no extra costs involved, and you can even route payments to distinct bank accounts.

 = Can I change the payment instructions look and feel in the “Thank you” page and/or the new order email, as well as the SMS message format? =